codingwithjae/tipCalculator/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML5.
-- Flexbox and CSS Grid.
-- CSS Grid
+- CSS.
-- JavaScript
+- Vanilla JavaScript

 ### What I learned

-- CSS Layout with Flexbox and grid.
+- CSS Layout with flexbox and grid.
+- Mobile first methodology.
 - Use of JavaScript properties in the DOM.
 - I put into practice the basic principles of JavaScript, such as arithmetic and conditional operators.
-- The utility of the querySelector to add interactivity to the different HTML elements.
+- The utility of the querySelector for adding interactivity to the different HTML elements.
 - Practiced responsive design through media queries.

 ### What can be improve

 - The design is not mobile first.

 ## Author

 - Frontend Mentor - [@jaegit123](https://www.frontendmentor.io/profile/jaegit123)
-- JavaScript tutorial for this project [@CodinGitHub](https://www.youtube.com/watch?v=89TcBf7_s8o&t=5865s)
+- JavaScript tutorial for this project [@machadop1407](https://www.youtube.com/watch?v=89TcBf7_s8o&t=5865s)